daniel-uzunu/daniel-uzunu/_drafts/rest-services.md

 - HATEOAS; links to related resources
 - data formats: json,  xml
 - schema?
+- HTTP status codes and how they should be used. errors.
+- response body for errors

 ## Things I'll probably move to another article